joindin/joindin.github.io/gdpr.md

 trace them back to a certain user apart from information in the comments content.
 Comments will not be altered in this process.

-After removal talks will not be linked to a user account any more but the user's name will still be visible as the person that gave that talk/session/keynote/etc since that is publicly available information from the Events schedule (printed or on their Website)
+After removal talks will not be linked to a user account any more but the user's name will still be visible as the person that gave that talk/session/keynote/etc. since that is publicly available information from the event's schedule (printed or on their Website).